 Hanno Hutton joined CPSL's marketing team in March 2007 to work on Al Gore's Climate Project.
 Since then he has worked on various projects including The Prince of Wales's Business & Sustainability Programme, the Climate Innovation Programme and the Postgraduate Certificate in Sustainable Business.
 Prior to working at CPSL Han worked as a photographer and printed textile designer.
 Han holds a BA (Hons) in Art History.

-James is currently working on a range of Accredited Programmes.
+James is currently working on a range of graduate-study accredited programmes.
 Prior to CPSL, James worked for a Human Rights and Development NGO where he provided project and research support.
 He holds an MPhil in International Relations from the University of Cambridge.

 Emma joined CPSL in September 2011.
 Previously, Emma spent six years working for one of the UK’s leading supermarket retailers as a Customer Service Team Leader.
 At CPSL, Emma is part of the Executive Programmes Team and assists with the delivery of a wide range of executive and custom programmes.
 She holds a BA (Hons) in English Language and Literature from the Open University.